Raid on Oyster River: Raid

 The English settlement of Oyster River was attacked on July 18, 1694, by Villieu with about 250 Abenaki, composed of two main groups from the Penobscot and Norridgewock under command of their sagamore Bomazeen (or Bomoseen).
 A number of Maliseet from Medoctec also took part in the attack.
 The Abenaki force was divided into two groups to attack the settlement, which was laid out on both sides of the Oyster River waterway.
 Villieu led the Pentagoet and the Meductic/Nashwaaks.

 The attack commenced at daybreak, with the small forts quickly falling to the attackers.
 In all, 104 inhabitants were killed and 27 taken captive, with half the dwellings, including the garrisons, pillaged and burned to the ground.
 Crops were destroyed and livestock killed, causing famine and destitution for survivors.

 After the successful raid on Oyster River, Villieu joined Acadian Governor Joseph Robineau de Villebon as the commander of Fort Nashwaak, capital of Acadia.

 Legacy

-A New Hampshire historical marker (number 50) about the raid, titled "Oyster River Massacre", was erected by the State of New Hampshire in the late 1960s.
-It was removed in 2021 after the state's Commission on Native American Affairs deemed the marker's language "problematic" in a filing with the New Hampshire Division of Historical Resources.
-A replacement marker has yet to be installed, reportedly due to disagreement between representatives of local and state agencies about revised wording.
+A New Hampshire historical marker (number 50) about the raid, originally titled "Oyster River Massacre", was erected by the State of New Hampshire in the late 1960s.
+It was removed in 2021, after the state's Commission on Native American Affairs deemed the marker's language "problematic" in a filing with the New Hampshire Division of Historical Resources.
+A replacement marker was not in place for several years, reportedly due to disagreement between representatives of local and state agencies about revised wording.
+A new marker, titled "Oyster River... is Layd Waste", was reported to be in place, in a different location in Durham, in early January 2026.